 When we are introducing ourselves in the amazing world of the horses there are so many questions to answer at the beginning, some of them could be, what is a cavesson?
-What differences do we find with a bridle?
-Why are there cavesson bitless bridles?
+We use cavesson bitless or with a bit?
 And many others, we have compiled some of the most frequently asked questions about cavessons for horses in this space in order to help you choose the best alternative for your horses:

 What is a cavesson?